roufamatic/todo-txt-js/README.md

 * `.render(query, sortFields)` converts the object back into a todo list, optionally using a query and sorted (see below).
 * `.removeItem(item, allMatches)` removes an item from the list. `item` can be either a valid todo item object or a string.
 Matching is done by pure string matching using `item.render()` below.
 If `allMatches` is omitted or `false`, only the first matched item will be removed.
 If `true`, all todo items with the same `render()` value will be removed.
 * `.addItem(item)` adds an item to the list. `item` can be either a valid todo item object or a string; if the latter, it will be parsed.
 If there is no created date on the item, the created date will be set to today.
+Returns the added item, which may have a different `id()` value than the one passed in.

 `TodoTxt.parseLine(str)` treats a string as though it is a single task.
 It returns an object representation of the task with these properties:

 * `id()`: a unique, generated id for the task.
 (This will be different every time the line is parsed, so it may be of limited use.)
+* `lineNumber()`: the line of the file where this task is found, excluding blank lines.
+Always zero
 * `isComplete()` : whether the task has been completed.
 Boolean, never null.
 * `completedDate()` : The date of completion, if present.
 Date, may be null.
 * `priority()` : The current priority.
 Single character between A-Z, may be null.